Timmmm/autorebase/README.md

 ## Installation

-Download a binary release from [the Github releases page](https://github.com/Timmmm/autorebase/releases), or you can compile this using `cargo`.
+Download a binary release from [the Github releases page](https://github.com/Timmmm/autorebase/releases), or you can run

+    cargo install autorebase

 ## Usage